MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 database, and create a solution to track your changes.
 You will also create a data model to support the following requirements:

--   R1 – Track the locations (buildings) of the campus visits
+-   R1 – Track information for scheduled campus visits

 -   R2 – Record basic information to identify and track the visitors